 In the winter, the snow blows and covers the lawn mower.

-To keep my mower from getting wet when stored outside and to keep it out of the winter elements I use a heavy-duty mower cover made with a marine grade fabric.
-I also use these coverings for some of my small items I store in my garage to keep the dust off them.
+To keep my mower from getting wet when stored outside and to keep it out of the winter elements I use a heavy-duty mower cover made with a marine-grade fabric.
+I also use these coverings for some of the small items I store in my garage to keep the dust off them.